dqops/dqo/docs/dqo-concepts/configuring-data-sources.md

 1. The table filter using a token `{alias}` that is replaced with the real table alias that is used in the SQL query.

+### **Applying table filters at a data quality check level**

-DQOps also supports setting the filter at a check level.
+DQOps also supports setting the filter at a data quality check level.
 The filter will affect only a single check, while all other checks defined on the table will analyze the whole table or use the table-level filter.
 The filter predicate is specified in the `parameters.filter` node inside the check's configuration as shown on the following example.

+For further guidance of configuring checks, read the [configuring data quality checks](configuring-data-quality-checks-and-rules.md) article.

 ``` { .yaml .annotate linenums="1" hl_lines="15-16" }
 # yaml-language-server: $schema=https://cloud.dqops.com/dqo-yaml-schema/TableYaml-schema.json